Taha-Rouabah/COVID-19/README.md

+# COVID-19 mathematical modeling

+This repository is aimed to contain the programs used for dynamical modeling of COVID-19 spread with SEIQRDP compartmental model.

+This reposetory will also contain an agent-based program for epidemic spread simulation.

 # SEIQRDP_model

-Ths module includes computational tools to fit data, simulate and calibrate parameters of the compartmental epedimiological SEIQRDP model using genetic optimization algorithm and parallel computing techniques.
+This module includes computational tools to fit data, simulate and calibrate parameters of the compartmental epedimiological SEIQRDP model using genetic optimization algorithm and parallel computing techniques.